Massachusetts Alimony Attorney

 Alimony After 2012: The Alimony Reform Act

-One of the major changes to alimony from March 2012 was durational limiting.
-Now, alimony duration has limits that correspond to the length of the marriage.
+One of the major changes to alimony that came in March 2012 was durational limiting.
+Now, the duration of alimony has limits that correspond to the length of the marriage.

 - Married 5 years or less – alimony cannot exceed 50% of the length of the marriage